shivaacharjee/sailenseo/README.md

 ### How does a Rich Snippet, Open Graph and Twitter Cards help? ###
 For undestanding better please refer to FAQ section.
-You will get exctly know how this plugin is helpful for you.
+You will  exctly know how this plugin is helpful for you.

 ### Supported Content Types - ###